Kamran-Afzali/Kamran-Afzali.github.io/_posts/DataSynthesizer.md

 #### Model Inspector

 The Model Inspector component offers a range of built-in functions aimed at assessing the similarity between the private input dataset and the synthetic output dataset.
-This tool empowers data owners to efficiently verify whether the synthetic dataset contains detectable differences by facilitating a comparison of the first five and last five tuples in both datasets.

-Ensuring that the synthetic dataset exhibits comparable attribute value distributions to the input dataset is crucial.
-When operating in independent attribute mode, Model Inspector enables users to visually inspect and compare these attribute distributions through representations like bar charts or histograms.
+This tool enables data owners to efficiently verify whether the synthetic dataset contains detectable differences by facilitating a comparison of the first five and last five tuples in both datasets.
+Model Inspector also enables users to visually inspect and compare these attribute distributions through representations like bar charts or histograms.
 Additionally, the system calculates a correlation coefficient that aligns with the attribute type and the KL divergence value.
 The correlation coefficient measures the extent of association between attributes, while the KL divergence quantifies the disparity between the "before" and "after" probability distributions for a specific attribute.
 In scenarios where correlated attribute mode is employed, Model Inspector provides comprehensive insights by presenting matrices that illustrate pairwise mutual information before and after the synthetic data generation process.
 It also provides information about Bayesian networks.
 This functionality allows data owners to conveniently assess and compare the statistical characteristics of both datasets in one glance.
 Ultimately, the Model Inspector serves as a valuable tool for ensuring the privacy-preserving synthetic dataset aligns closely with the original private dataset, both in terms of individual tuple comparisons and overall statistical properties.

 ### Clover implementation